 PUC Announces Appointments to Consumer Advisory Council

-The Pennsylvania Public Utility Commission (PUC) has announced a series of appointments to its Consumer Advisory Council (CAC), which provides input to the PUC on issues important to utility customers.
-Members of the CAC will serve through June 30, 2021.
+The Pennsylvania Public Utility Commission (PUC) today announced a series of appointments to its Consumer Advisory Council (CAC), which provides input to the PUC on issues important to utility customers.
+Today’s appointees will serve on the CAC through June 30, 2023.

-- Mary Bach is a long-time independent consumer advocate from Murrysville, Westmoreland County.
+- Mary Bach, of Murrysville, Westmoreland County, is a long-time independent consumer advocate.
 A former high school teacher, Bach is volunteer chair of AARP’s Pennsylvania Consumer Issues Task Force and has long been a strong voice for consumers across Pennsylvania.

-- Lenora M. Best has an extensive background in consumer protection policy.
-A retired PUC manager, Best brings decades of experience working with utility and consumer organizations.
-She is a resident of Lower Paxton Township, Dauphin County.
+- Lenora M. Best, of Lower Paxton Township, Dauphin County, has an extensive background in consumer protection policy.
+A retired manager of the PUC’s Bureau of Consumer Services, Best previously served on the PA Relay Service Advisory Board and brings decades of experience working with utility and consumer organizations.

-- Sylvia P. Simms is an advocate for high-quality education – especially in low-income neighborhoods.
-A Philadelphia resident, Simms is the founder PARENT POWER, a training program to get families more involved in their children’s education and has been involved with community improvement efforts for more than a decade.
+- Sylvia P. Simms, of Philadelphia, is an advocate for high-quality education – especially in low-income neighborhoods.
+Simms is the founder of PARENT POWER, a training program to get families more involved in their children’s education and has been involved with community improvement efforts for more than a decade.
+Previously, Simms was Executive Director of Educational Opportunities for Families and served as an Urban Affairs Coalition Broadband Adoption Community Liaison.

 The following reappointments from state executive offices and legislators were ratified by the PUC today:

-- Sonny Popowsky, former Pennsylvania Consumer Advocate (serving from 1990 to 2012), is a nationally regarded expert on state and national consumer and utility issues.
+- Sonny Popowsky, of Philadelphia, is the former Pennsylvania Consumer Advocate (serving from 1990 to 2012) and is regarded nationally as an expert on state and national consumer and utility issues.
 Popowsky, of Philadelphia, has been reappointed by Gov. Tom Wolf.

-- Ralph G. Douglass, of Bensalem, Bucks County, is semi-retired from service as President of PECA Inc., an electronics design and manufacturing firm, for which he continues to provide consulting services.
-Douglass currently serves as chairman of the CAC and has been reappointed by Sen. Robert M. Tomlinson (R-Bucks), the Majority Chairman of the Consumer Protection and Professional Licensure Committee.
+- Ralph G. Douglass, of Bensalem, Bucks County, is semi-retired as President of PECA Inc., an electronics design and manufacturing firm, for which he continues to provide project management consulting services.
+A former chairman of the CAC, Douglass currently serves as CAC vice chairman and has been reappointed by Sen. Robert M. Tomlinson (R-Bucks), the Majority Chairman of the Consumer Protection and Professional Licensure Committee.

 The Consumer Advisory Council advises the PUC Commissioners on matters related to the protection of consumer interests under the jurisdiction of the PUC.
 Council meetings are held bimonthly and are open to the public.
 Members serve without compensation.